Dominion (supermarket)

 Dominion was a national chain of supermarkets in Canada, which was known as the Dominion of Canada when the chain was founded.
 The chain was founded in 1919 in Ontario and was later acquired by the Argus Corporation.
-It was later sold to The Great Atlantic & Pacific Tea Company (A&P), which restricted the chain to the Greater Toronto Area.
-Stores outside Ontario were converted to the A&P banner or sold to third parties.
+It was broken up in the mid-1980s, with key locations and the rights to the brand sold to The Great Atlantic & Pacific Tea Company (A&P), which restricted the chain to the Greater Toronto Area.
+Stores elsewhere in Ontario were converted to the A&P banner, and others were sold to third parties.
 A&P's Canadian division was later acquired by Metro Inc., which rebranded the remaining Dominion stores to its namesake banner in 2008.

 History

 Dominion started from one Toronto store on May 23, 1919.
 The store was founded by American businessmen Robert Jackson of New Hampshire and William J. Pentland of Connecticut.
 Pentland was manager of A&P stores in Connecticut and was hired by Jackson.
 By the end of 1919, they had a 20-store chain of which 18 were acquired from rival Loblaws.
 A year later, they had 61 stores.
 In 1929, Dominion tried to acquire a stake in Loblaws, but the stock market crash ended the growth.
 During the Depression, Dominion lost both founders: Jackson went bankrupt and Pentland was killed in an auto accident in 1933.

 Dominion's leadership was not resolved until 1939, when J. William Horsey became president.
 He in turn sold Dominion Stores to Argus Corporation.
 Smaller stores were consolidated from 574 to 195 by 1954.
 In the 1950s, Dominion began to build large stores with airy ceilings and large glass fronts.
 The chain also expanded beyond Toronto to other parts of Ontario, Quebec, Alberta, Manitoba, Saskatchewan and Atlantic Canada.

-In 1978, Conrad Black took control of the Argus Corporation.
-Moving the Dominion holdings into the Hollinger Inc. portion of Argus, Dominion was stripped of cash from the daily flow.
-Dominion Stores were acquired by A&P's Canadian division, A&P Canada, from Hollinger in 1985, the final year of Black's sell off of virtually all previous holdings of Argus Corporation.
-Some Dominion locations, rebranded "Mr. Grocer" in an attempt to break union contracts and convert company-owned stores to franchise locations, were not part of the A&P transaction.
-These were sold to National Grocers, which phased out the "Mr. Grocer" brand and signage.

-In the 1990s, A&P rebranded all of its stores in the Greater Toronto Area as Dominion stores, absorbing Miracle Food Mart, while Dominion locations elsewhere in Ontario took the A&P or Food Basics name.